TarinPairor/antbib-frontend/README.md

 4. **Calendar View**:
    - I can visualize tasks in a calendar format and filter tasks by spaces or assignees.
 5. **Task Details**:
-   - I can lick on tasks to view and edit details such as title, description, status, tags, and assignees.
+   - I can click on tasks to view and edit details such as title, description, status, tags, and assignees.
 6. **Email Summary**:
-   - I can opy and paste email threads for AI-generated summaries.
+   - I can copy and paste email threads for AI-generated summaries.

 ---